Reasons for Renewing your Membership of the ANZASW

 Our Continuing Professional Development (CPD) services will assist you to fulfil your obligation to undertake a minimum of 20 hours professional development each year and maintain competent practice while keeping you informed about the latest in social work research, theory and techniques.

-- We have a growing repository of national and international professional development events; searchable by CPD Interests, Dates, Location and more
+- We have a growing repository of professional development events; searchable by CPD Interests, SWRB Core Competences, by Location and more

 - We provide a SWRB approved, member-only Online CPD Log that can be accessed any time, any where, from any device.